 Anatomy for Anaesthetists, 9e by Harold Ellis; Andrew LawsonThe text explores in depth those areas of particular interest to anaesthetists: the respiratory pathway, the heart, the vertebral canal and its contents, the peripheral nerves, the autonomic nervous system, and the cranial nerves, and also includes sections on the anatomy of pain and other zones of anaesthetic interest.

-Basic Physics and Measurement in Anaesthesia, 5e by Gavin N. C. Kenny [ed], Paul D. Davis [ed]An introductory text to the physical principles and their clinical application in anaesthesia.
+Basic Physics and Measurement in Anaesthesia, 5e [ACCESS VIA INTERNET ARCHIVE] by Gavin N. C. Kenny, Paul D. Davis [eds]An introductory text to the physical principles and their clinical application in anaesthesia.
 From SHO, through specialist training, this book gives a firm grounding, avoiding complex mathematics and irrelevant detail.
 Measurement and monitoring are a key element of anaesthesia for both nurses and anaesthetists.
 Offers a comprehensive guide to physical principles and their clinical application in anesthesia to help the reader practice safe and reliable anesthesia.
 Uses clinical examples throughout to aid in understanding.
 Provides practical advice on essential measurement and monitoring using the latest equipment and technology.
-Covers all topics related to equipment, physics and clinical measurement.
-Presents easy to understand information in a highly readable format with figures throughout to illustrate equipment and principles.
-Updated throughout to provide the most current information.
-Includes a new chapter on Assessment of awareness during anaesthesia (Ch.
-26).

 Principles of Physiology for the Anaesthetist, 4e by Peter Kam; Ian PowerThis book provides readers with an anaesthesia-focused alternative to general physiology textbooks.
 The new edition has been reorganised with the trainee anaesthesist in mind and includes the physiology of all major organ systems, with specific emphasis on the nervous, respiratory, and cardiovascular systems as well as special sections on pain, aging, specific environments and obesity